 In sum, the on-ramp providers are arguing in federal court that the FCC’s net neutrality rules fail because the FCC has said that Verizon cannot leverage its substantial control over Internet access to extract economic value from parties doing business on the web on terms that it deems are in its best interest.

-This is one understanding of how the Net is to work.
+This is one understanding of how the Internet is to work.
 We doubt educated consumers would favor this policy.